-Outside of the nonspendable fund balance as shown on the Governmental Fund Balance Sheets and Statements of Net Position, all of GOCO's fund balance is classified as assigned in Fiscal Year 2020 and 2019 as it is intended for grants awarded.
+Outside of the nonspendable fund balance recorded in the General Fund on the Governmental Fund Balance Sheets and Statements of Net Position, all of GOCO's fund balance is classified as assigned in Fiscal Year 2021 and 2020 as it is intended for grants awarded.
 These grants were awarded by the GOCO Board of Trustees and authorized by Board Resolution in compliance with GOCO's policies as set forth in the Colorado Constitution.